 Starting with the basics, at 15.8 x 13.3 x 9.4 inches, the product is a perfect choice as a large potty chair for a big toddler.
-And since it weighs 2.9 pounds (1.3 kg), he/ she won’t be able to drag it out of the toilet for God’s sake.
+And since it weighs 2.9 pounds (1.3 kg), he/ she won’t be able to drag it out of the toilet an make a mess.
 That’s relieving, trust me.

 Other features that contribute to its realistic design are a flip-up lid and a make-believe water tank that is for storing clean wipes and undies.